needle-mirror/com.unity.meshsync/Documentation~/SceneCache.md

 ## How to use

-From the menu, select **Game Object > MeshSync > Create Cache Player**, and then select the *.sc* file exported by the DCC tool.
+From the menu, select **Game Object > MeshSync > Create Cache Player**, and then select a previously exported *.sc* file, which can be either inside or outside the Unity project.
 This will automatically create a GameObject with [SceneCachePlayer](#scene-cache-player) component, which will be played automatically in PlayMode.